 The student will have the option of memorizing a significant passage from the Hebrew text of Genesis.
 The suggested length is approximately half of a page in the BHS.
-Those who choose this option will be expected to do the following: 1) cite the Hebrew text orally from memory; 2) reproduce the text (with vowel pointing) in Hebrew; and 3) parse all forms (e.g. Qal perfect 2 m. s. with 3 m. s. suffix; feminine plural noun in the absolute state, Qal infinitive construct, etc.) The grading for the project will be based on an oral examination at a time agreeable to both instructor and student.
+Those who choose this option will be expected to do the following: 1) cite the Hebrew text orally from memory; 2) reproduce the text (with vowel pointing) in Hebrew; and 3) identify all forms (e.g. Qal "perfect" 2 m. s. with 3 m. s. suffix, feminine plural noun, Qal infinitive construct, etc.) The grading for the project will be based on an examination at a time agreeable to both instructor and student.